Glochidbeard/web_links_admin/README.md

 ## Order check app
 https://orderchecks-production.up.railway.app/

 This website prompts the user for an inventory and an order.
 Then, it runs a check against what we have, what we need, and what needs to be propagated.
-Results are exportable in a .txt format for both the whole check and just the highest priority items.
-Rough route optimization has been implemented which groups plants of interest as well, so the user doesn't need to walk in inefficient paths.
+Results are exportable in a .txt format for the whole order check, a customer facing summary, and just the highest priority action items.
+Route optimization has been implemented which groups plants of interest as well, so the user doesn't need to walk in inefficient paths.
+This works best when you have 10 or less stops, but algorithms are actively being researched that optimize this path for more than 10 stops.
+To use the app, you're going to need two files, with a third strongly recommended.

 Order csv: Obtained by going to Plantiful > Sales > Line items.
 Then, go to the order check view, and in the search bar, type in the order number of the order you're trying to check.
 For example; 28176.
 Then, wait for the view to load, and export the csv when you're done.
 Importantly, you'll have to rename the order csv to 28176_order.csv.
 The code reads the numbers associated with the order when it's doing some of the behind the scences work!